-Students must be deemed competent in every unit of the course to be eligible to achieve the certificate at the completion of the course.
+Students must be deemed competent in every unit of the course to achieve the certificate at the completion of the course.
 Should a student dispute the result of an assessment, they have the right to challenge the result through the Complaints and Appeals process as explained in the VET Handbook.